February 4, 2026 | Real Estate Advice

 Share This Post:

-When acting as a Power of Attorney or executor, real estate decisions often carry legal and financial implications.
-Understanding authority, timing, and responsibilities is essential to avoiding delays and complications.
+When acting as a Power of Attorney (POA) or executor, real estate decisions often carry legal and financial implications.
+Understanding authority, timing, and responsibilities is essential to avoiding delays and complications in any POA and executor real estate matter.

 At Urban Group Realty, we help POAs, executors, and families navigate real estate decisions with clarity and confidence.
 We also work closely with reputable lawyers and trusted financial advisors to support every stage of the process.

 A Power of Attorney has authority while a person is alive.
-An executor’s authority begins after death.
-This distinction determines who can manage or sell real estate.
+An executor’s authority begins only after death.
+This distinction determines who can manage or sell real estate in any POA situation, and getting it wrong can delay a sale significantly.

-What is the difference between a Power of Attorney and an executor?
+What is the difference between a POA and an executor?

 A Power of Attorney acts while a person is alive, while an executor’s authority begins after death.